hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 | glibc       | 2.28             | 2.34                |
 +-------------+------------------+---------------------+

-Please note that central installed modules are already available for Rocky 9, starting from toolchain 2021a.
+Please note that centrally installed modules are already available for Rocky 9, starting from toolchain 2021a.

 .. _timing: